Can Step Cells Help ILD?

 Stem Cell Therapies for ILD

 In the case of ILD, autologous stem cells are used; this means the cells come from the patient’s body.
 These stem cells are found in blood (venous).
 Bone marrow or venous stem cells have the capacity to form many types of differentiated cells.
 During the procedure, stem cell therapies involve isolating adult stem cells from bone marrow, which require special laboratory techniques to collect.
 After extraction, the cells are isolated.
-At this point, they are returned to the patient intravenously or through the use of a nebulizer.
+At this point, they are returned to the patient intravenously.
 The therapies are minimally invasive and performed as an outpatient procedure.
 It should be performed in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately, safely and successfully.
 If you would like to find out more about our available stem cell therapies for ILD and other lung diseases, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.